 Visit Black History Museums and Historical Sites

-Watch anime or cartoons with Black characters
+Watch Anime TV Show with Black characters

 Learn about Black Entrepreneur’s and their Impactful inventions

 Black entrepreneurs have made significant contributions to the world of business and innovation.
 Throughout history, Black inventors and business owners have developed a wide range of products and services that have had a lasting impact on society.
 From the portable refrigeration unit developed by Frederick McKinley Jones to the hair care products created by Madam C.J.
 Walker, Black entrepreneurs have consistently demonstrated their ingenuity and determination in the face of adversity.
 Despite facing numerous challenges and barriers, these individuals have persevered and achieved success in their fields, paving the way for future generations of Black business leaders.